-Each year the Department of Theatre Arts offers an Iowa Arts Fellowship to one incoming student in each of the MFA programs.
-This is a one-year award that includes an $18,500 academic year fellowship stipend plus tuition and health insurance allowance.
+Each year the Department of Theatre Arts offers an Iowa Arts Fellowship to four incoming student between the six MFA programs.
+This is a one-year award that includes an $20,000 academic year fellowship stipend plus tuition and health insurance allowance.

 Teaching and Research Assistantships